Electric Vehicle Charging Load Forecasting: An Experimental Comparison of Machine Learning Methods: Experimental Study

 In the following paragraphs, we present the performance of each of the five models across the different forecasting horizons and spatial aggregation levels.

 Tables~2--4 summarize model performance for short-, mid-, and long-term horizons at different spatial aggregation levels and for each dataset.
 In particular, Table~\ref{tab:shortterm} presents short-term (10-30 minutes) results, Table~\ref{tab:midterm} shows mid-term (2-8 hours) outcomes, and Table~\ref{tab:longterm} reports long-term (1-5 days) forecasting accuracy.
-Each table includes results at the station, regional, and city levels, with the best-performing model highlighted in bold for each metric and aggregation level combination.
+Each table reports detailed MAE and RMSE values per model, dataset, aggregation level, and horizon, while the accompanying text focuses on relative rankings and dominant patterns rather than individual scores.
+In practice, practitioners are often more interested in which model families tend to perform best in a given regime (e.g., short-term station-level versus long-term city-level) than in small numerical differences.
+For this reason, we emphasize model rankings and consistent trends across horizons and datasets, and refer to the tables for exact values.